masoudSarafZadeh/learning-analytics-sequential-deep-learning/README.md

 2. Predict the final student outcome (Binary Crossentropy Loss).

-**Note for Reproduction:** To replicate the complete methodology detailed in our upcoming paper, this exact autoencoder pipeline must be applied independently to the two remaining domains: **VLE clickstreams** and **Demographics**.
-The resulting 2-dimensional embeddings from all three streams are then concatenated and passed into a final **Metamodel Ensemble** for the ultimate prediction.
+**Note for Reproduction:** This repository provides the foundational implementation of our multi-stream composite autoencoder framework, demonstrated here on the Assessment data stream.
+The architecture is designed to be fully modular and symmetrically scales to companion domains (such as VLE clickstreams and Demographics).
+By compressing sequential features into a strict 2-dimensional bottleneck, the network isolates domain-specific latent representations.
+These dense, low-dimensional embeddings are structured to be concatenated for downstream fusion in a metamodel ensemble, maximizing predictive robustness while preventing overfitting.

 ### Bidirectional Transformer / BERT (`BERT_style.py`)
 Currently marked for post-submission development.
 Future updates will introduce a Bidirectional Encoder Representations from Transformers (BERT) style architecture.
 This approach will utilize Masked Language Modeling (MLM) on student timelines, a dedicated `[CLS]` token for classification, and custom attention mechanisms designed specifically to maximize the interpretability of educational sequences.